Welcome to Facilities Services

 Strategic Planning and Continuous Improvement (SPCI), including the Office of the Chief of Staff, provides leadership and support to the AVP and all FS Departments regarding strategic planning, communications and marketing, performance measurement and operational excellence.
 FS is guided by use of a balanced scorecard to set strategic direction and reporting, and lean to engage employees in process improvement to deliver improved service to the University of Washington.
 The SPCI team functions as a center for information gathering, education, analysis and reporting for balanced scorecard, and serves to model how making improving the work, is the work.
 We partner across the University on outreach, metrics and measures, lean facilitation, recognition, and service delivery issues in support of the Facilities Services vision of becoming a world-class organization providing exceptional service, anytime, anywhere.

 Transportation Services provides innovative and sustainable transportation solutions that facilitate the educational, research, cultural and service missions of the University.
-TS supports the UW campus with the following: Parking, Transit, Bicycling, Walking, Rideshare, Fleet Services, UW Shuttles, and Transportation Planning & Construction.
+TS supports the UW campus with the following: Parking, Transit, Bicycling, Walking, Rideshare and Projects & Construction.